sharonzhou/conda-autoenv/README.rst

 Automatically activate, update, and deactivate conda environments from an environment.yml file in a directory.

-If a pip requirements.txt file exists as well, that will also be installed in the environment and will be updated upon deactivation.
+If a pip requirements.txt file exists as well, that will also be installed in the environment and updated upon deactivation.

 Install